- Beauty Glossary

 What are peptides?

 Peptides are an anti-ageing skin care ingredient that help to strengthen the skin's foundations, delivering an overall firmer-looking finish.
 They take the form of short chains of amino acids which are the key building blocks of proteins (the main ones being collagen, elastin and keratin).
 Peptides can be easier for the body to absorb than proteins as they boast a smaller form and tend to be broken down, meaning they can penetrate the skin and enter the bloodstream at a much quicker rate.
-This is why peptides tend to feature within our favourite skin care solutions!
+This is why peptides tend to feature within our favourite skin care products such as moisturisers, serums and masks!
 To summarise, peptides help to build up proteins like collagen and elastin to ensure that the skin looks and feels firmer, and therefore, younger.

 Who should use peptides?